cwchentw/lightweight-cms/content/basic-usage.md

 $ composer install
 ```

-Modify mdcms in any way you like as long as it still workable.
+Modify mdcms in any way you like as long as it still runs smoothly.
+You don't require to remove sample posts in *content* directory.
+In contrary, they serve as ready sample data to see whether your changes work.

 You should lint your modification with the following script: